SARL: Label-Free Reinforcement Learning by Rewarding Reasoning Topology: Experiments

 \paragraph{Training dynamics analysis.}

-Figure~\ref{fig:training_dynamics_main} reveals a clear pattern: SARL achieves the strongest performance while inducing the smallest policy drift.
-Its KL divergence remains near zero throughout training, whereas TTRL and EMPO exhibit steadily increasing KL, indicating much larger deviation from the reference policy.
+Figure~\ref{fig:training_dynamics_main} compares the GRPO training dynamics of SARL with both label-free baselines (TTRL, EMPO) and ground-truth supervision on the verifiable math task.
+SARL consistently maintains the smallest KL divergence to the reference policy throughout training, while the other methods exhibit a substantially larger policy drift.
 This behavior reflects a common failure mode of label-free RL methods: excessive policy drift can destabilize optimization and eventually lead to model collapse.

 At the same time, SARL maintains high policy entropy over most of training, indicating sustained exploration rather than early collapse to narrow reasoning patterns.
-In contrast, training directly on ground-truth rewards often drives entropy drop quickly, suggesting premature exploitation that may hurt generalization.
+In contrast, training directly on ground-truth rewards drives entropy drop quickly, suggesting premature exploitation that may hurt generalization.
 The central insight is that SARL improves reasoning through a stable optimization regime that combines minimal policy shift with relatively high exploration.

 \paragraph{Length analysis.}